Proudly Fighting

 When someone is hurt by a defective or dangerous product, they are often eligible for compensation from the liable party.
 These damages may include:

-- Economic damages are designed to compensate you for your financial losses resulting from the injury.
-Past and future medical expenses, lost income, property damage, and household adjustments are some of these potential awards.
+These damages are designed to compensate you for your financial losses resulting from the injury.
+Past and future medical expenses, lost income, and property damage are some of these potential awards.

-- Another type is known as non-economic damages.
 They are not as easy to quantify, but they will compensate you for the non-financial effects of the injury.
 These can include pain and suffering, loss of consortium, loss of enjoyment of life, disfigurement or scarring, and other similar damages.
+In West Virginia, there is a cap for non-economic damages of $250,000.

-- Punitive damages are another type of damages that may be available in product liability cases.
+Punitive damages are another type of damages that may be available in product liability cases.
 Unlike economic and non-economic damages, punitive damages are not intended to compensate you for your losses.
 Instead, they are meant to punish the defendant for their wrongful conduct.
+For personal injury lawsuits, there is a cap of $500,000 for punitive damages.

 If someone dies as a result of a defective product, their surviving family members can file a wrongful death claim.
 These damages may include loss of income, funeral expenses, and emotional suffering.

 The type and amount of your damages will depend on the severity of your injuries and the specific circumstances of your case.
-If you want to know what you can expect with your case, make sure to contact a Charleston, WV product liability lawyer.
+If you want to know what you can expect from your case, make sure to contact a Charleston product liability lawyer.

 What To Do After Getting Injured by a Dangerous or Defective Product?